NiyiFalade/My-CompApp/README.md

 - Extract Process and store the Car details returned from the Cazoo Website
 - Another program extracts the car details from the output file
 - Compare the data returned from the Website against the output file
+- If no info found during car search data is captured and stored in the report
 - Generate a report

 ## Issues